Aguero rolls back the years to put Man City on the brink of Premier League title | Goal.com

 His famous 93rd-minute winner on the final day of the 2012 season saw Manchester City crowned champions for the first time in 44 years.

-Aguero's opener against Crystal Palace wasn’t anywhere near as dramatic as that unforgettable goal against QPR, and the leaders still need Liverpool to win at Manchester United on Sunday to clinch the title, but his stunning strike was, at the very least, a spectacular reminder of his class.
+Aguero's opener against Crystal Palace wasn’t anywhere near as dramatic as that unforgettable effort against QPR, and the runaway leaders still need Liverpool to win at Manchester United on Sunday to clinch the title, but his stunning strike was, at the very least, a spectacular reminder of his class.

 He took a sublime touch to control Benjamin Mendy’s pass before then smashing the ball into the roof of the net to break the deadlock at Selhurst Park in sensational fashion.